Slow Cooker Corned Beef and Cabbage

 If the pink color bothers you, purchase a flat-cut brisket and use the recommended seasonings.
 Your slow-cooker brisket will turn out as flavorful as the pink version, only it will not be pink, but brown.

-If you have any leftover the next day, sandwiches are usually the easiest way to use leftover corned beef.
+If you have any leftover the next day, sandwiches are usually the easiest way to use leftover meat.

 Buy a nice sesame seed bun and add a little corned beef, sauerkraut, provolone cheese and 1,000 Island Dressing and you’ve got a great pseudo-Hot Pastrami sandwich!